kimdah/Computational-physics/project2/README.md

 ## figures/
   This folder will contain all the plots that are present in the report.
 If the folder is empty, make sure you ran the plot command in the terminal.

-## include/
-  This folder contains the header files for our program

 ## plot_files/
   This folder contains the python scrips that were used to plot the results.
 All the python files saves the figures in the 'figure/' folder.
 Note that if you try to run the program manually, it won't find the correct path to the datafiles, so make sure you run them using the '$make plot' command described below.

-## src/
-  This folder contains the Ising.cpp source file.
-Note that the main.cpp source file will be linked with the Ising.cpp source file.